A2 – Tissue Differentiation using IR-Spectroscopy

 • better signal-to-noise ratio

-• lower recording time
+• shorter evaluation time

 The first goal in this subproject is to find the best suited wavelengths to achieve the best distinguishing result.
 Therefore, the following approaches are examined:

-2. data analysis using multivariate statistical methods (e.g. principal component analysis)
+2. Data analysis using multivariate statistical methods (e.g. principal component analysis)

-3. use of neural networks
+3. Use of neural networks

 Sensor Implementation into an Endoscope